 The most frequent adverse effects tend to be headaches, dizziness, gastrointestinal discomfort, sleep disorders, etc. The majority are mild and occur at the beginning of treatment.
 If a secondary effect is severe and/or long-lasting, then you must report it to your doctor.
 Routine analyses also detect the mid and long-term development of secondary effects.

 Living with HIV

 So long as the patient takes it correctly, antiretroviral therapy is very effective; it manages to reduce viral replication and this strengthens the immune system.
-Although we only have 15 years of experience using triple therapies, the life expectancy of HIV-infected patients (when treated correctly with highly active antiretroviral therapy and when their viral loads are maintained undetectable) is similar to, or only slightly less than, that of the non-HIV-infected general population and they are expected to have a good quality of life.
+The life expectancy of poeple living with HIV (when treated correctly with highly active antiretroviral therapy and when their viral loads are maintained undetectable) is similar to, or only slightly less than, people without HIV and they are expected to have a good quality of life.

-Anybody who treats or cures open wounds should always wear gloves, regardless of whether or not they know that the wounded person is infected.
+Anybody who treats or cures open wounds should always wear gloves, regardless of whether or not they know that the wounded person has HIV.
 You should always wash your hands with soap and water or with an alcohol-based solution before putting on and after removing the gloves.
 Gloves should always be worn whenever handling blood, bodily fluids, secretions, mucous membranes, broken skin or potentially contaminated objects.